- Last updated:

 Kittens and puppies will be classed as entire animals for the purpose of future renewals.
 Owners will need to provide proof that the kitten or puppy has been desexed.

-Council offers reduced registration fees for owners who are members of the Queensland Feline Association (QFA) or the Canine Control Council of Queensland (CCC(Q)).
+Council offers reduced registration fees for owners who are members of the Queensland Feline Association (QFA) or Dogs Queensland.
 The owner must provide council with the training certification or membership number.

 Lifetime registration allows you to pay a one-off fee to register your cat.
 There will be no annual renewal fee.
 Lifetime registration is available for cat owners who have a cat or kitten which is:

 Lifetime registration is not available for dogs at this time.
 Dog registration is under the Animal Management (Cats and Dogs) Act 2008 which does not allow lifetime registration.

 New residents to the Sunshine Coast can transfer their cat or dog registration for free.
 Proof the cat or dog is registered with another council is required.
 Complete the registration form to transfer the cat registration to Sunshine Coast Council.

 Your cat or dog must be microchipped if: